Mary J. Blige: 2001–2004: No More Drama and Love & Life

 On August 26, 2003, Blige's sixth album Love & Life was released on Geffen Records (which had absorbed MCA Records.)
-Blige heavily collaborated with her one-time producer Sean Combs for this set.
+Blige heavily collaborated with her one-time producer Combs for this set.
 Due to the history between them on What's the 411? and My Life, which is generally regarded as their best work, and Blige having just come off of a successful fifth album, expectations were high for the reunion effort.

-Despite the album debuting at number one on the Billboard 200 and becoming Blige's fourth consecutive UK top ten album, Love & Life's lead-off single, the Diddy-produced "Love @ 1st Sight", which featured Method Man, barely cracked the top ten on the Hot R&B/Hip-Hop Songs, while altogether missing the top twenty on the Hot 100 (although peaking inside the UK top twenty).
+Despite the album debuting at number one on the Billboard 200 and becoming Blige's fourth consecutive UK top ten album, Love & Life's lead-off single, the Combs-produced "Love @ 1st Sight", which featured Method Man, barely cracked the top ten on the Hot R&B/Hip-Hop Songs, while altogether missing the top twenty on the Hot 100 (although peaking inside the UK top twenty).
 The following singles, "Ooh!", "Not Today" featuring Eve, "Whenever I Say Your Name" featuring Sting on the international re-release, and "It's a Wrap" fared worse.
 Although the album was certified platinum, it became Blige's lowest-selling at the time.
 Critics and fans alike largely panned the disc, citing a lack of consistency and noticeable ploys to recapture the early Blige/Combs glory.
 Blige and Combs reportedly struggled and clashed during the making of this album, and again parted ways upon the completion of it.

-The album became Blige's first album in six years to debut at number one on the Billboard 200, selling 285,298 copies in first week.
+The album became Blige's first album in six years to debut at number one on the Billboard 200, selling 285,298 copies in the first week.
 Love & Life received mixed reviews from music critics.
 AllMusic gave it 4 stars and said the album "beamed with joy" and Rolling Stone gave it three stars, saying "You may not always love Blige's music, but you will feel her".
 The album was eventually certified Platinum by the RIAA for shipping over 1,000,000 copies in the US.
 The album was nominated for the Best Contemporary R&B Album at the 46th Grammy Awards.